Renormalization group analysis of multi-Dirac-node materials: Physical Properties

 where $E'$ stands for $dE/dk$.
 The DOS is a function of energy, so all quantities should be expressed in terms of energy $E$.

 The DOS for 3D noninteracting Dirac fermions is

-The RG effect on the DOS is calculated numerically, and is compared with the noninteracting case in Fig.~\ref{fig:RG_DOS}.
-Since $v(k)$ gets faster as the momentum scale goes to the infrared region, the DOS is suppressed in the low-energy region.
+The RG effect on the DOS is calculated numerically and is compared with the noninteracting case in Fig.~\ref{fig:RG_DOS}.
+Since $v(k)$ gets faster as the momentum scale goes to the IR region, the DOS is suppressed in the low-energy region.
 On the other hand, the DOS is increased for $0.8 \lesssim E/E_0 <1$, where $E_0 = v_0 \kappa_0$ is the energy cutoff.
-This increase compensate the suppression of the DOS in the low-energy region.
+This increase compensates for the suppression of the DOS in the low-energy region.

-\section{Electromagnetic properties}
+\subsection{Electromagnetic properties}